Last Updated on June 16, 2026 by Bibhu Ranjan Mund, MPH

 Now there the need of Holistic Wellness.

-Study report of the National Institutes of Health (NIH, 2023) shows that, women who actually follow a holistic approach i.e. combining nutrition, hormonal care, mental wellness and preventive screening, have significantly lower risk of chronic diseases and better quality of life.
+Study report of the National Institutes of Health (NIH, 2023) shows that, women who actually follow a holistic approach i.e. combining nutrition, hormonal care, mental wellness and preventive screening, are associated with lower risk of chronic diseases and better quality of life.

 This article is prepared to help you: